jsvensson/minion/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/jsvensson/minion)](https://goreportcard.com/report/github.com/jsvensson/minion)
 [![codecov](https://codecov.io/gh/jsvensson/minion/branch/master/graph/badge.svg)](https://codecov.io/gh/jsvensson/minion)

 **Minion** 🍌 is a worker/dispatcher package for distributing jobs across a number of workers.
-The dispatcher creates the workers and returns a buffered channel of a given length that is used as the job queue.
+The dispatcher creates the workers and is used to enqueue jobs, using either a blocking or non-blocking function.
 The incoming jobs are distributed to the available workers.

+This package is strongly inspired by Marcio Castilho's blog post, [Handling 1 Million Requests per Minute with Go](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/).

+## Creating jobs

 A job is created by implementing the `Job` interface: